mcleber/Bug_fixes_and_Configuration_Files/AMD-Xilinx/Vitis 2025.1 GUI does not open on Ubuntu 24.04.2 LTS.md

 This tutorial explains how to fix the launch issue of Vitis 2025.1.

-I found this solution on the **AMD Forum**.
+I found this solution on the **AMD Forums**.
 The original link is provided at the end.

 ---